 Post-Secondary: The nation's only public university, Lebanese University, was founded in 1951.
-Attainment of a General Secondary School Diploma guarantees acceptance into this low-cost university, which enrolled some 39% of all university.

-students in 2016.
-The majority of post-secondary students attend 1 of some 40 private universities, the most notable and prestigious being the non-sectarian
+Attainment of a General Secondary School Diploma guarantees acceptance into this lowuniversity. which cost enrolled some 39% of all university students in 2016.
+The majority of postsecondary students attend of some 40 private universities. the most notable and prestigious beina the non-sectarian American University

-American University of Beirut and St. Joseph

-University, a Catholic institution.
+Beirut and St. Joseph University, a Catholic institution.
 Most private institutions are modeled on the European or US systems and provide most instruction in French or English.

 Hezbollah also offers post-secondary education and training, with most programs focused on technical subjects or Islamic studies.
-Most graduates find employment in Hezbollah's extensive bureaucracy or militia (see p.
-10-11 of Political and Social Relations).
+Most graduates find employment in Hezbollah's extensive bureaucracy or militia (see Political and Social Relations).